open-eid/SiVa/docs/siva3/deployment_guide.md

 * **Enabling and exposing the heartbeat monitoring endpoint**

-To enable and expose the endpoint, use the following configuration parameters:
+This endpoint is controlled by the following configuration parameters:
 ```bash
 management.endpoints.web.exposure.include=health,heartbeat
 management.endpoint.heartbeat.enabled=true